siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 Second, it proves basic facts about them.
 In particular, it proves that adding two ultrareals gives another ultrareal.
-Only after that closure result is established does the book use the definition to write the sum as:
+Only after that closure result is established does the book use the definition to write the sum in square-form:

 $$
 U+V=(u+v)^2.